its-kundan/floating-social-icons/README.md

 ## Configuration

-Create a JSON file (e.g., `social-links.json`) with your social media links:
+The package automatically creates a `social-links.json` file in your project root during installation.
+You can customize this file with your social media links:

 ```json
 {